Probate Q&A Series

 • Specify how and when assets transfer.

 Cite authority for your order under N.C.
 Gen. Stat. §28A-21-20.
-That statute requires your order to conform to court rules and the approved final account.
+That statute governs settlement of a personal representative’s account.

 Filing the Final Distribution Order

 After drafting, submit the original order to the clerk of superior court in the county handling the probate.
-File a certified copy with the court and serve all interested parties according to N.C.
+File it with the court and serve all interested parties according to N.C.
 Gen. Stat. §28A-21-45.
 The clerk will enter the order into the file and stamp it “filed.”
-That entry makes the order enforceable.

 Collecting on the Final Distribution Order

 Once the court enters the order, you can deliver or record it to transfer title.
 For bank accounts or brokerage assets, present a certified copy of the order to the financial institution.
-For real property, record the order with the register of deeds to clear title.
+For real property, record the appropriate instrument with the register of deeds to clear title.

-If a third party resists distribution, remind them that North Carolina law makes entry of the order final at the end of 10 days, per N.C.
+If a third party resists distribution, remind them that North Carolina law provides for appeal from the clerk’s order under N.C.
 Gen. Stat. §28A-21-46.
-After that period, you may use contempt or other court remedies to enforce compliance.
+You may need to seek appropriate court remedies to enforce compliance.

 2. Key Steps to Draft, File, and Collect on a Final Distribution Order